therealyash/therealyash/README.md

 ## **Background**
+- **Education:**
-- **Education:**  Masters of Computer Applications from VJTI, Mumbai
+  1. Masters of Computer Applications from VJTI, Mumbai <br>
--                 Bachelor of Business Administration (Data Analytics) from Amity University.
+  2. Bachelor of Business Administration (Data Analytics) from Amity University.
 - **Internship:** Data Analyst at Voltago Electricals, where I automated processes using Python.

 ## **Current Endeavors**